 kamu notebook 004

-Now that you have the data in Jupyter - you can use any of your favorite tools and libraries to further process it or visualize it.
+You can use any of your favorite libraries to further process and visualize it.

 Web UI